 Wild Pigment Project provides a compilation of resources, including books and useful links, for artists and pigment enthusiasts who wish to learn to ethically forage, prepare, and work with plant and mineral pigments themselves.
 Our calendar lists events, classes and workshops currently available in the U.S. and Canada, and our links to artists, researchers and educators who teach pigment-related courses make it easy to locate local sources of pigment education.

 What are wild pigments?

-Wild pigments are color-making materials present in a variety of plants and minerals, and can be made into paints, inks and dyes.
+Wild pigments are color-making materials present in a variety of plants and minerals, that can be made into paints, inks and dyes.
 Wild pigments can be found in diverse environments all over the planet.
-Fields, forests, and urban landscapes are rich with trees and herbs that contain lush rainbows of color, like the rich browns of black walnut husks and the luminous yellows and greens of fennel.
+Fields, forests, and urban landscapes are rich with trees and herbs that contain lush rainbows of color, like the rich browns of black walnut husks and the luminous yellows of wild sorrel.
 The earth itself is composed primarily of iron ore, a mineral that transforms through geological processes into many different hues: reds, oranges and yellows, but also, greens, pinks, purples and even blues.
 Anywhere where mineral earths, stones and clays are exposed, such as stream beds or riverbanks, cliff sides, pathways and road cuts, mineral color can be found.

 Why work with wild pigments?

 Wild pigments are a direct, tangible, and satisfying way to have a reciprocal relationship with a place.
 Working with a plant, collecting small quantities of minerals, or simply understanding the material origins of certain pigments can increase sensitivity to local ecology and encourage community involvement, not to mention reduce the use of toxic petroleum-based pigments.